Agoooy/3D-Dev/README.md

 [![My Skills](https://skillicons.dev/icons?i=react,threejs,vite,tailwind)](https://skillicons.dev)

-3D Dev is built using the React, Three.js, Vite, and Tailwind CSS framework, which ensures a fast, reliable, and scalable platform.
+React provides a robust framework for building reusable UI components, while Vite enhances development speed with fast Hot Module Replacement (HMR).
+Three.js simplifies the creation of complex 3D graphics, and Tailwind CSS offers a flexible and efficient approach to styling.
+This project exemplifies innovation in web design, setting a new standard for interactive digital experiences.

 ---